hippokrates1337/VibeFC/src/app/(protected)/data-intake/README.md

 3. Groups time series data by month for display in the table
 4. Sorts dates chronologically for consistent display

-### Data Storage and Fetching

-Variable data management combines local state with backend synchronization:
-- **Local State:** Zustand (`@/lib/store/variables.ts`) manages the application state for variables.
-Data is persisted in `localStorage` for immediate UI updates and offline access during a session.
-Date objects are rehydrated upon loading from storage.
-- **Backend Fetching:** When the user selects an organization, the application attempts to fetch variables specifically for that organization from the backend if they aren't already loaded in the store.
-This fetch is triggered via the `fetchVariables` function in the Zustand store.
-- **Unique IDs:** Each variable has a unique ID, either assigned by the backend or generated locally (`crypto.randomUUID()`) before being sent to the backend.

-### API Integration

-- **Fetching Variables**: When data for the selected organization is needed and not available locally, the application fetches it via a `GET` request to `{NEXT_PUBLIC_BACKEND_URL}/data-intake/variables/{userId}`.
-This requires user authentication (JWT token).
-The `variableStore` manages the loading and error states for this operation.
-- **Saving New Variables**: Variables added via the CSV import modal (action: 'add') are sent to the backend via a `POST` request, likely to an endpoint like `/api/data-intake/variables` (handled by `api-hooks.ts`).
-This persists new variables server-side.
-- **Updates/Deletions**: Variable updates (name, type, values) and deletions performed in the data table trigger API calls (e.g., `PUT`, `DELETE`) to update the backend, managed by `api-hooks.ts`.
-The local Zustand store is updated optimistically or upon successful API response.
-- **Import Updates**: When users select "update existing" during CSV import, the system sends the updated variable data to the backend via `PUT /data-intake/variables` to ensure database persistence.

 ## Component Structure

 The Data Intake module is organized as follows:

-- `page.tsx`: Client component that renders the main container and variable cards.
+- **`page.tsx`**: Client component that renders the main container and variable cards
-- `import-modal.tsx`: Modal for reviewing and confirming data imports.
+- **`import-modal.tsx`**: Modal for reviewing and confirming data imports
-- `delete-confirmation-modal.tsx`: Modal for confirming variable deletion.
+- **`delete-confirmation-modal.tsx`**: Modal for confirming variable deletion
-- `_components/`: Directory containing private components used only within this module
+- **`_components/`**: Directory containing private components used only within this module
-  - `data-intake-container.tsx`: Main container component that manages state, API interactions, and provides data/handlers to `page.tsx` via a render prop.
+  - `data-intake-container.tsx`: Main container component managing state and API interactions
-  - `variable-card.tsx`: Displays a summary of a single variable in a card format and provides actions like viewing details or deleting the variable.
+  - `variable-card.tsx`: Displays a summary of a single variable in card format
-  - `variable-details-modal.tsx`: A modal dialog for viewing and editing the comprehensive details of a variable, including its name, type, and time-series data points.
+  - `variable-details-modal.tsx`: Modal for viewing and editing variable details
-  - `api-hooks.ts`: Custom hooks for API operations and CSV processing.
+  - `api-hooks.ts`: Custom hooks for API operations and CSV processing
-  - `data-status.tsx`: Component for displaying API operation status notifications.
+  - `data-status.tsx`: Component for displaying API operation status notifications
-  - `state-display.tsx`: Components for handling loading, error, and empty states.
+  - `state-display.tsx`: Components for handling loading, error, and empty states
-  - `upload-section.tsx`: Component for handling file uploads.
+  - `upload-section.tsx`: Component for handling file uploads
-  - `utils.ts`: Utility functions for date parsing, formatting, and validation.
+  - `utils.ts`: Utility functions for date parsing, formatting, and validation

 ## Usage Example